-LibreOffice is an offshoot of the OpenOffice project, and is developed by huge team of enthusiastic coders who deliver regular updates and new features to ensure it keeps pace with premium office software.
+How does it manage to do this?
+LibreOffice is an offshoot of the OpenOffice project, and is developed by a huge team of enthusiastic coders who are lending their services without pay.
+This same team also delivers regular updates and new features to ensure it keeps pace with premium office software.

-LibreOffice contains six component programs that provide everything you need from an office suite:
+Just how exactly is LibreOffice keeping up with something as widely beloved and relied on as Microsoft Office.
+To start, it comes with six component programs that provide everything you need from an office suite:

 - Writer (word processing)